OleksandrHryhoriev/music-app-2025/README.md

-# A music app that is an exact clone of Srotify app.
+# A music app that is an exact clone of Spotify app.

 By default, it uses the Spotify WebAPI to provide users with: